Ayiwoma/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-The goal of this project is to create a database on pgadmin4, set up tables for the downloaded csv file, and finally create columns.
+The goal of this project is to use the ecommerce API to show how the information supplied can help with provinding solutions to this business by looking at visitors spending habits in the city/country visited and also preferred products.
+This project will also observe the following patterns of customers shopping online and how it affects the business.

 In carrying out this project I aim to do the following